-Most of the time, this right is exercised in the public interest, especially to combat the existence of abandoned and unsanitary buildings and to create social housing.
+Most of the time, this right is exercised in the general interest, especially to combat the existence of abandoned and unsanitary buildings and to create social housing.

 However, it differs depending on whether you are in Brussels, Flanders, or Wallonia.